Arts OutWest is an independent incorporated association, under the Associations Incorporation Act 2009.

 Arts OutWest has two levels of governance: the Committee of Management (to be known as The Board) and the Advisory Council.

-The Advisory Council’s job is to help set strategic policy and to advise about the priorities which the organisation should be pursuing.
+The Advisory Committee’s job is to help set strategic policy and to advise about the priorities which the organisation should be pursuing.
 They also monitor the progress of Arts OutWest in delivering this policy.
 Each of our contributing local councils has a nominated member on the Advisory Council, along with CSU.

 The Board’s job is to manage the organisation including financial management and to ensure that the organisation is compliant and functioning well.
 The Board appoints and manages the Executive Director who is in turn responsible for managing the staff.
 We have an appointed skills-based board.

-Secretary – Margot Jolly, heritage consultant (Forbes)
+Chair – Margot Jolly, heritage consultant (Parkes)

 Madi Young, artist and director of The Corner Store Gallery Orange (Orange)